ryanone/genki-prototype/docs/OVERVIEW.md

 There's an opportunity to save on maintenance costs by creating an application where the data for each book and exercise is _completely data-driven_.
 This will result in creating less HTML files, speed up time to create exercises for new books if desired, and make it easier to test changes to the codebase.
 This codebase serves as a proposed prototype for where the future direction of the applications can go, based on the feedback of the BDFL of the current web apps.

 # Architecture and Implementation

 ## Running the application

 This prototype is implemented with Vite and React.
 To run the app, install dependencies by running `npm install` and then run `npm run dev` to run the app locally.
-You can then open a browser pointing to the URL indicated by the Terminal
+You can then open a browser pointing to the URL indicated by the Terminal.

 ## Routes